Universal Hint System

 The Universal Hint System, better known by the acronym UHS, is a form of strategy guide used for video games, created by Jason Strautmann in 1988.
 The system is designed to provide hints for solving specific parts of games without including premature spoilers.
 The strategy guides are primarily distributed in a UHS file format, readable using a UHS reader program.

 Readers

 Since the system's creation, UHS readers have been made available MS-DOS, Macintosh, Windows and other platforms.
 The current versions of the official readers are proprietary software products.
 An official Internet website, UHSWeb went online in 1998, allowing access to UHS guides via web browsers, including text-based web browsers such as Lynx.

 In 2006, a platform-independent open source reader written in Java, OpenUHS, began development.
 As of 2008, it fully supports all hint formats.

-As of March 2022, the Nice Game Hints website can be used as a UHS reader.
-The hint file is uploaded and can then be read in the browser.

 Reception

 Chuck Miller of Computer Gaming World in 1993 called UHS "a nifty gaming utility that I wish would receive greater, perhaps even universal, support in the gaming community", stating "I heartily recommend the Universal Hint System as an adventurer's resource par excellence".